nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/API_MODULES.md

 })
 ```

-## Practice: All Resource Managers
+## Practice: Kennels: All Resource Managers

 Create a manager file in the `modules` directory for each of your resources.